RagnarB83/ash-documentation/docs/workflows.rst

 This could be extended by combining Example 1 and 2 and deriving both electronic reaction energy and free reaction energy.

 Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.).
 See Example 3.
+Or run a single-point calculation on a collection of XYZ files.
+See Example 4.

 An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.
-See Example 4.
+See Example 5.

 ##############################################################################